dionjwa/spaceport-haxe/README.md

 ## The demo

+First build the client app with haxe:

+	<spaceport-haxe root>: haxe etc/build.hxml

-Just double click the appropriate server in the ./demo folder.
+Then start the appropriate server in the ./demo folder.

 - Windows:  SpaceportServerWindows.exe
 - Mac: Spaceport Server OS X.app
 - Linux: spaceport-server-linux

-Then start the server, and click on the url.
+Then click on the url.
 It should open up a browser and show the flash version.

 ## Your own games

 You need to:

-- import the spaceport haxelib in your haxelib file
+- import the spaceport haxelib in your .hxml build file
 - import the 'lib/haxe.Spaceport.js' file in your index.html file *before* your main game script.
 See ./demo/index.html
 - add a callback to haxe.Spaceport to get notified when Spaceport.io is ready (this adds the flash.display.Stage variable to haxe.Spaceport):